Crypto Advice for a Safe Journey

 This Saved Me

-Never keep funds or crypto on any exchange for a long period of time.
+Never keep funds or crypto on any exchange for an extended period.
 Move your crypto from the exchange to a wallet.
-This actually saved me from losing a lot of crypto I mined when FTX went down.
-People still to this day haven’t received money back from FTX.
+This actually saved me from losing a lot of Ethereum I mined when FTX went down.
+People still haven’t received their money back from FTX.
 This step is very important.

 You’ve probably heard the saying, “not your keys, not your crypto?”
-What this means is the crypto is actually not yours till you move it to a wallet where you control the keys.
+This means the crypto is not actually yours until you move it to a wallet you control.
 If an exchange gets hacked or goes out of business, you will not get your crypto back.
 If you’re lucky enough to get your crypto back, it will be a small percentage of what you had years ago after the court ruling.

 Don’t link your wallet to any exchange.
 It’s okay to send money from a wallet to the exchange and vice versa.
 Don’t link them together if the exchange has this option.